Five

 with gray smoke rising from its blackened wreckage.

-Hours after the blast, smoke rose from the charred remains of two trucks,
+Hours after the blast, smoke rose from the charred remains of two

-by was also burned.
+was parked close by was also burned.

-There was no early indication of the cause of the blast, according to
+There was no early indication of the cause of the blast, according

 The owner of the company, Susan Harvey of Sunset Fireworks of Dittmer,